Naked-Cat-Plugins/NIF-Num.-de-Contribuinte-Portugues-for-WooCommerce/readme.txt

 There’s a support tab on the top of this page, where you can ask the community for help.
 We’ll try to keep an eye on the forums but we cannot promise to answer support tickets.

-If you reach us by email or any other direct contact means, we’ll assume you are in need of urgent, premium, and of course, paid-for support.
+If you reach us by email or any other direct contact means, we’ll assume you need, premium, and of course, paid-for support.

 = Where do I report security vulnerabilities found in this plugin? =

 You can report any security bugs found in the source code of this plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/nif-num-de-contribuinte-portugues-for-woocommerce).
 The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 == Changelog ==

+= 6.0 - ? =
+* [NEW] Block-based compatibility (beta)
+* [DEV] Tested with WordPress ? and WooCommerce ?

 = 5.6 - 2024-01-10 =
 * Fix checkout validation feedback on WooCommerce 8.5 and above